Osteopathy what is it?

 Osteopathy is a form of medicine unlike physiotherapy which is a therapy.

 Osteopathy has a small profile in NZ due to the small size of the profession approximately 350 practitioners versus 6000 physiotherapists.
-However Ostepathy presence and profile both publicly and within the medical profession is rapidly growing as more people discover and report the effectiveness of Osteopathic treatment.
+However Osteopathy presence and profile both publicly and within the medical profession is rapidly growing as more people discover and report the effectiveness of Osteopathic treatment.

-Consultation Process - initial visit 45mins, follow up visits 30mins
+Consultation Process - 30mins

 The consultation involves a detailed case history relating to the reason for your visit.
 Examinations are conducted using varied diagnostic procedures that test joint,spinal, muscle and nerve function.